freight-chain/stake-version-1.0/README.md

 - Payout is always every other week (bi-weekly)
 - Payout occurs through contract push
 - You must vote 'present' every month to get your bi-weekly stake

+We will vote this:
 - You can unlock your stacked $EDI every 15 days, at the end of the cycle.
+- You can unlock your stacked $EDI when you want.

 ## Steps after every payout
 After the payout, you have 24hours to tell us what do you want to do.